 Section 6.6 Immediate Past President

-The function of the Immediate Past President would be to chair the Nominating Committee and to serve as an advisor to the Executive Committee and Board of Directors to allow for appropriate succession and continuity of work for the following year only.
-The Immediate Past President would not have voting privileges.
+The function of the Immediate Past President shall be to chair the Nominating Committee and to serve as an advisor to the Executive Committee and Board of Directors to allow for appropriate succession and continuity of work for the following year only.
+The Immediate Past President shall not have voting privileges.

 Nominating Committee and Elections

 Only active members are eligible to participate in election.

 Elections shall be by electronic or postal service mail ballot.